wireservice/agate/docs/tutorial.rst

     exonerations.rows[0]
     exonerations.rows['Abbitt, Joseph Lamont']

-In this case we create our row names using a lambda function that takes a row and returns an unique identifer.
-If your data has a unique column, you also just pass the column name.
+In this case we create our row names using a :keyword:`lambda` function that takes a row and returns an unique identifer.
+If your data has a unique column, you can also just pass the column name.
 (For example, a column of USPS abbrevations or FIPS codes.)
 Note, however, that your row names can never be :class:`int`, because that is reserved for indexing by numeric order.
-(A stringified integer is just fine.)
+(A :class:`decimal.Decimal` or stringified integer is just fine.)

 Once you've got a specific row, you can then access its individual values (cells, in spreadsheet-speak) either by numeric index or column name: